SEN Information Report 2020 to 2021

 The SENCO/Inclusion Manager is available to meet with you to discuss your child’s progress or any concerns/worries you may have.
 All information from outside professionals will be discussed with you, or where this is not possible, provided in a report.
 Please make sure you keep your contact details up-to-date with the school office to make sure we can always get in touch with you for meetings, sending reports and so on.

 What extra-curricular activities can my child participate in?

 We do not discriminate against children with SEND, and all extra-curricular opportunities available for children without additional needs are available to those children with SEND.
-We have a range of excellent extended services (both before and after-school) – breakfast club, Football Club, Gymnastics Club, French Club, Homework Club and so on.
+We have a range of excellent extended services (both before and after-school) – breakfast club, Football Club, Gymnastics Club, Spanish Club and so on.
 To see the section on the website about this kind of provision go to our website.

 It is important to us that children with SEND access school visits and trips, which are such exciting and interesting learning opportunities for children.
 We conduct a review of each visit/trip beforehand to ensure we have everything in place to make it a success (e.g. some children with SEND may find periods of walking difficult, or find new environments upsetting); and we make adjustments to our plans to meet their individual needs.